-The AWR register contains the current address and a remote wake up function control bit.
+AWR register contains current address and a remote wake up function control bit.
 The initial value of AWR is "00H".
-The address value extracted from the the USB command has not to be loaded into this register until the SETUP stage has finished.
+The address value extracted from the USB command has not to be loaded into this register until the SETUP stage being finished.

 Bit No. Label R/W Power-on Functions

 0 WKEN R/W 0 USB remote-wake-up enable/disable (1/0)

-1~7 AD0~AD6 R/W 0000000 USB device address
+1~7 AD0~AD6 R/W 0 USB device address